Mercedes-Benz T80: Construction

 The difficulty of the challenge was met with money and engineering genius.
 By 1939, the T80 was fully completed at a cost of RM 600,000.
 The car was over 8 m long, had three axles with two of them driven, weighed over 2.7 metric tons (three short tons), and produced 3452 hp together with the aerodynamics of specialist Josef Mickl to attain a projected speed of 750 km/h.
 Aerodynamically, the T80 incorporated a Porsche-designed enclosed cockpit, low sloping bonnet, rounded wings, and elongated tail booms.
 Midway down the body were two small wings to provide downforce and ensure stability - these wings were inspired by the wings of Fritz von Opel's Opel-RAK from 1928.
 The heavily streamlined twin-tailed body (forming the fairings for each pair of tandem rear wheels) achieved a drag coefficient of 0.18, an astonishingly low figure for any vehicle.

 Projections for the 1940 land speed record attempt

-As ambitiously planned, Hans Stuck would have driven the T80 over a special stretch of the Reichsautobahn Berlin — Halle/Leipzig, which passed south of Dessau (now part of the modern A9 Autobahn) between the modern A9 freeway's exits 11 and 12, which was 25 m wide and almost 10 km long with the median paved over as the Dessauer Rennstrecke (Dessau racetrack).
+As ambitiously planned, Hans Stuck would have driven the T80 over a special stretch of the Reichsautobahn Berlin — Halle/Leipzig, which passed south of Dessau (now part of the modern A9 Autobahn) between the modern A9 exits 11 and 12, which was 25 m wide and almost 10 km long with the median paved over as the Dessauer Rennstrecke (Dessau racetrack).
 The date was set for the January 1940 "RekordWoche" (Record Week), but the war begun on September 1, 1939 prevented the T80 run.
 In 1939, the vehicle had been unofficially nicknamed Schwarzer Vogel (Black Bird) by Adolf Hitler and was to be painted in German nationalistic colours, complete with German eagle and Nazi swastika, but the event was cancelled and the T80 garaged.